Batwa

 - Notable Figures

-- Notable Batwa figures often include community leaders and cultural advocates who work to preserve Batwa heritage and rights.
+- Notable figures include community leaders and activists advocating for Batwa rights.

 - Cultural Innovations